-Update for 2018: Moisture Content of Deck When Applying Stain
+Update for 2019: Moisture Content of Deck When Applying Stain

 We here at Deckstainhelp.com remain committed to being your source for industry insights and trends for the perfect deck stain.
-Please note that your deck should be dried for a few days prior to stain application following prep, excluding Restore-A-Deck stain, which can be applied on the same day as prep.
+Please note that your deck should be dried for a few days prior to stain application following prep, excluding Restore-A-Deck stain, which can be applied on the same day as the prep.
 We encourage comments so feel free to leave us one below.

 A deck staining project is something any do it yourself enthusiast can accomplish.
-Most of what needs to be done can be found online in how to articles.
+Most of what needs to be done can be found online on how to articles.
 Cleaning the deck with the proper chemicals and methods is crucial.
 However, after the deck is cleaned and ready to be stained there are a few things to consider that can make or break the success of the project.

 On average most stain manufacturers are going to recommend that the deck’s moisture content be anywhere from 12% to 15% or less.
 Otherwise staining a deck that has much higher moisture content can cause all sorts of problems.
 Stain or sealer will essentially lock unwanted moisture in the wood which then makes it prone to mold, mildew, and fungi.
-From there wood rot and decay would be likely.
+From there, wood rot and decay would be likely.
 This can jeopardize the structural integrity of the deck and end up causing costly premature repairs and replacements.

 Waiting several days for a deck to dry after its been washed is your best bet.
 If it rains in between that time, waiting another few days for the wood to dry again is recommended.
 When a deck is brand new the moisture content is very high.
 A new deck should be allowed to season for 3-12 months prior to staining.
 To know exactly what the moisture content is you can use a moisture meter.
 Check the moisture content of a deck in several areas and take an average reading.
 Be sure it is below the recommended moisture content before proceeding with applying stain.